djplaner/memex/docs/sense/Python/exploring-australian-curriculum.md

 <caption>Concept map of connections between mathematical topics<br />(adapted from <a href="https://www.youcubed.org/resources/tour-mathematical-connections/">YouCubed's Tour of Mathematical Connections</a>)</caption>
 </figure>

+Simeon (2021) emphasis added

+> One of the most damaging aspects of school mathematics, particularly as it is represented in commercial texts and computer-based mathematics programs is the **atomisation of the curriculum** into a seemingly endless list of discrete ‘topics’ where ‘coverage’ becomes the major goal of planning, the predominant mode of learning is ‘example/demonstrate-practice-practice’, and the majority of those exercises remain as they were observed by Vincent and Stacey in 2008 as relatively low-level, skill based repetitious exercises. (p.
+8)

 ### California's Mathematics Framework - Big Ideas

 [Schwartz (2023)](https://www.edweek.org/teaching-learning/california-adopts-controversial-new-math-framework-heres-whats-in-it/2023/07) provides background on the development, nature, and reaction to [California's new Math Framework](https://www.cde.ca.gov/ci/ma/cf/).
 "Big ideas in mathematics" are outlined and intended to drive instruction which draws on inquiry-based instruction.
 It apparently is intended to "illustrate the connections across topics, both within the grade and between grades".
 Apparently, it is the inquiry-based part that has drawn the most flack.